saucelabs/sauce-school/codelabs/Module3_Quickstart.md

 Other vendors, such as [Chrome](https://chromedriver.chromium.org/capabilities), [Firefox](https://developer.mozilla.org/en-US/docs/Web/WebDriver/Capabilities/firefoxOptions), and Sauce Labs have created other pre-defined subsets of capabilities that you can set, which are useful when you need to set specific capabilities such as extensions for Chrome, or the Sauce username.

-#### W3C Capabilities

-The basic set of defined capabilities used with Selenium 3 or 4 are the ten W3C allowed capabilities.
-These are defined by W3C for all Selenium tests.
-You can set any of these capabilities in [ChromeOptions](https://chromedriver.chromium.org/capabilities) or [SauceOptions](https://wiki.saucelabs.com/display/DOCS/Test+Configuration+Options) (or as a regular capability) when you set up your test code

-It can be difficult to understand how exactly these can be set.
-The [Sauce Labs Platform Configurator](https://wiki.saucelabs.com/display/DOCS/Platform+Configurator#/) is helpful when you are adding capabilities to your test code.

 ### Why Sauce Labs?
 In this module you are going to learn how to move the test suite that you have on your local machine onto the [Sauce Labs](https://accounts.saucelabs.com/am/XUI/#login/?utm_source=referral&utm_medium=LMS&utm_campaign=link) cloud platform.